Car Insurance in Texas

 - Have your car inspected.

 You should get a new car insurance card from your insurance carrier every time you renew your auto insurance.
-Most insurance companies offer a 6-month term on your policy.
+Most insurance companies offer a minimum term of 6 months on a policy.

 TexasSure is a program that helps various Texas government agencies electronically verify that you have car insurance.